2023 Best Value International Studies Schools in Massachusetts

 Read full report on International Studies at University of Massachusetts - Boston

-In-state tuition fees for undergraduate students at UMass Lowell are $15,698 per year.
+The average tuition and fees for an in-state undergraduate at UMass Lowell are $15,698 a year.

 The excellent programs at Tufts University helped the school earn the #3 place on this year’s ranking of the best international studies schools in Massachusetts.
-Located in the suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.
+Located in the suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 Tufts also claimed a spot on our Best International Studies Schools in Massachusetts list.
 It’s in the top 15% of all schools in this category.